thomast1906/DevOps-The-Hard-Way-Azure/3-Docker/1-Create-Docker-Image.md

-# Creating the Docker Image for the Thomasthorntoncloud App
+# Creating the Docker Image for the Thomasthornton.cloud App

 ## 🎯 Purpose
-In this lab, you'll create a Docker image to containerise the Thomasthorntoncloud app and run it locally.
+In this lab, you'll create a Docker image to containerise the Thomasthornton.cloud app and run it locally.

 ## 🛠️ Create The Docker Image